-You won’t need a wood-burner to make the tortillas.
-I simply wanted to let you know how I learned to cook the tortillas.
+You won’t need a wood burner to make the tortillas.
+I wanted to let you know how I learned to cook the tortillas.
 What you will need is a castiron comal (griddle).

-My great-grandmother taught my dad to make tortillas and he taught me.
-When we made them we used “two scoops of this, a pinch of that, ….”
-I’ve attempted to hone the measurements to make it more simple for you.
+My great-grandmother taught my dad to make tortillas, and he taught me.
+When we made them, we used “two scoops of this, a pinch of that, ….”
+I’ve attempted to hone the measurements to make it simpler for you.